Alternate Ohio English Language Proficiency Assessment (Alt-OELPA)

 Important Dates

-The Alt-OELPA test window is eight weeks and typically coincides with the months of February and March.
-Results become available to districts and school in the Centralized Reporting System in mid-May.
+Like the OELPA, the Alt-OELPA test window is eight weeks and typically coincides with the months of February and March.
+Results become available to districts and schools in the Centralized Reporting System in April or May.
+See the Important Dates page on the test portal and Test Dates webpage for exact dates.

 Ohio's English Language Proficiency Tests Portal